kpet/clvk/README.md

 ### With global timing information

-Global timing information about API functions as well as some internal functions can be printed on stdout at the end of the execution by clvk.
+Global timing information about API functions as well as some internal functions can be logged at the end of the execution.

 To enable it, pass the following option to CMake:
   - `-DCLVK_ENABLE_TIMING=ON`